What is a Pip?

 Such occurrences can include announcements from central banks, publication of economic data, unforeseen global crises/instability, and general political unpredictability.

-Interest rate decisions, GDP figures as well as employment reports are some examples that can lead to volatility that significantly affects currency values across markets.
+Interest rate decisions, GDP figures as well and employment reports are some examples that can lead to volatility that significantly affects currency values across markets.

 Traders rely heavily on such information, regularly keeping up-to-date through consultation with various Economic Calendars available.
 Hence, they stay up-to-date about trends and potential turning points for market movements.